Learn ➜ Material Health GuidesSteel Guide

 Stainless steel is almost always a mixture of iron, carbon, chromium and nickel.
 There are about 60 different types of stainless steel, based on slightly different blends of metals.
 Stainless steel is often categorized by how much chromium and nickel it contains:

-• 18/0 stainless steel contains 18% chromium and no nickel, but it is weak, and corrosive, so would need to be blended with titanium to be used in cookware.
+• What is stainless steel18 0?
+It contains 18% chromium and no nickel, but it is weak, and corrosive, so would need to be blended with titanium to be used in cookware.
+It’s uncommon, but you’d see it labeled as 18/0.

-• T-316 stainless steel is 6% chromium, 10% nickel, and 2% molybdenum.
+• What is stainless steel 316?
+T-316 stainless steel is 6% chromium, 10% nickel, and 2% molybdenum.
 It’s also called surgical grade because it’s very resistant to corrosion, due to the molybdenum.
+It is safe to cook with.

 Why is there nickel in stainless steel?